Open-field system: Controversies and inefficiencies

 The open-field system is considered by many economists to have been inefficient for agricultural production and resistant to technological innovation.
 "Everyone was forced to conform to village norms of cropping, harvesting, and building."
 The communal institutions, the manorial court, and the tenants regulated agricultural practices and economic behaviour.
 The manorial lord exercised control over the tenants by extracting rent for land or labour to cultivate his demesne lands.
 The scattered holdings of each farmer increased the time needed to travel to and from fields.

 The open-field system, especially its characteristic of common grazing lands, has often been used as an example by economists to illustrate "the tragedy of the commons" and assert that private ownership is a better steward of resources than common or public ownership.
 "Tragedy of the commons" refers to the alleged destruction of common pastures in England as a result of overgrazing, each tenant maximizing his gain by grazing as many animals as possible and ignoring the long-term impact of overgrazing.
 The author of the term "tragedy of the commons", Garrett Hardin, pointed out that the pastures of England were "protected from ruin by limiting each tenant to a fixed number of animals".
 Thus, Hardin says the commons were "managed...which may be good or bad depending on the quality of the management".

-The fact that the open-field system endured for roughly a thousand years over a large part of Europe and provided a livelihood to a growing population indicates that there might not have been a better way of organizing agriculture during that time period.
-However, some argue that the pastures of England were actually highly managed; they were considered to be privately owned by the village as a whole, which led to a communal sense of responsibility to maintaining the land.
+Some scholars state that the pastures of England were highly managed; they were considered to be privately owned by the village as a whole, which led to a communal sense of responsibility to maintaining the land.
 Managerial practices such as stinting, or limiting the amount of cattle permitted, required weed removal, removal of straw, cutting thistles, ringing swine, and knobbing cow's horns to prevent grubbing were common.
 The commons were regularly inspected by the villagers and sometimes by a delegation from the manorial court.
 It is even argued that the commons that Hardin was referring to in "The Tragedy of the Commons" were actually pre-enclosure commons, which were not true commons, but rather left over lands that were misused by the poor, displaced, and criminals.